resv/MINDTIPPER/README.md

 <img align="right" src="https://imgur.com/Qdmv4Fk.png" width="300" height="350">
 <br>

-1. The [controller](https://github.com/resv/MINDTIPPER/blob/master/src/MT/controller/HomeController.java) layer handles mapping to the corresponding [JSP views](https://github.com/resv/MINDTIPPER/tree/master/WebContent/WEB-INF/view) and for navigational usability, I have created simple view controllers.
+1. The [controller](https://github.com/resv/MINDTIPPER/blob/master/src/MT/controller/HomeController.java) layer handles mapping to the corresponding [JSP views](https://github.com/resv/MINDTIPPER/tree/master/WebContent/WEB-INF/view) and for **navigational usability**, I have created simple view controllers.

 <br>

-2. At the moment I only have two controllers that have any real functionality which is registering the user(creates a new user in the database).
-The other is search controller to display results for other decisions in the database.
-This search controller requires a joined entity to complete the desired functionality which I could not resolve in time.
+2. At the moment I only have two controllers that have any real functionality which is **registering the user** (creates a new user in the database).
+The other is **search decisions** controller to display results for other decisions in the database. *This search controller requires a joined entity to complete the desired functionality which I could not resolve in time*.

-*Picture shown below represents data queried from the database.
-Text wrapped in parenthesis are data place holders that would populate correctly with joined entities.*
+*Image shown below represents data queried from the database. **Text wrapped in parenthesis** are data place holders that would populate correctly with joined entities.*

 <img src="https://imgur.com/WyxdjwA.png" width="900" height="500">

 <br>

 3. Our DAO and DAOImpl contains the necessary methods for this operation.
-We also have a service layer for future expansion and flexibility.
-The service layer would allow us to add additional business logic later.
-Another use for the service layer would be to seperate the DAO and DAOImpl from the user for additional layer of protection against any attacks.
+We also have a service layer for future expansion and flexibility. **The service layer would allow us to add additional business logic later**.
+Another use for the service layer would be to seperate the DAO and DAOImpl from the user for additional layer of **protection against any attacks**.

 |[Controller](https://github.com/resv/MINDTIPPER/blob/master/src/MT/controller/HomeController.java)|[UserInfo Entity](https://github.com/resv/MINDTIPPER/blob/master/src/MT/entity/UserInfo.java)|[UserInfoDAO](https://github.com/resv/MINDTIPPER/blob/master/src/MT/dao/UserInfoDAO.java)|[UserInfoDAOImpl](https://github.com/resv/MINDTIPPER/blob/master/src/MT/dao/UserInfoDAOImpl.java)|[UserInfoService](https://github.com/resv/MINDTIPPER/blob/master/src/MT/service/UserInfoService.java)|[UserInfoServiceImpl](https://github.com/resv/MINDTIPPER/blob/master/src/MT/service/UserInfoServiceImpl.java)|
 |---|---|---|---|---|---|